gardener/documentation/hugo/content/050-tutorials/content/howto/nload/_index.md

 real time.
 It visualizes the in- and outgoing traffic on the terminal using two graphs and provides additional info like the total amount of transfered data and min/max network usage.

-We generate docker container to monitor the traffic of a *Node* within your Kubernetes cluster
+We generate a docker container to monitor the traffic of a *Node* within your Kubernetes cluster

 ## Why
 Why use such a simple tool when there are excellent monitoring solutions like **Grafana** or **Prometheus** out there?
-Sometimes it is necessary to do some fast debug sessions in a productive cluster to detect problems.
-It is not practicable to install and configure Grafana for this "just for a while" and then get used to it.
+It would be overkill to install and Grafana for a quick debug session.

-Sometimes it is the little helpers who can make life easier for you for the first time.
+Sometimes the little helpers can make life easier.

-But in the end you are right: [grafana](https://grafana.com/) or [prometheus](https://prometheus.io/) should be the tool of choice for monitoring your cluster.
+But on the long run you are right: [grafana](https://grafana.com/) or [prometheus](https://prometheus.io/) should be the tool of choice for monitoring your cluster.